Im-0xea/ntype/README.md

-Typing Curses
+# Typing Curses

-(not so anymore) simple typing test using libcurses
+A monkeytype inspired curses typing test for the terminal, written in the C syntax for my transpiler(ib)